functionland/fx-fotos/README.md

 Photos is a react-native(expo)+typescript application to replace Google Photos/Apple Photos, and give freedom in hosting your photos on any platform, either centralized servers like Amazon or Microsoft, or decentralized solutions such as Dfinity or IPFS-based "box".
 It is optimized for decentralized platforms, but is backend agnostic.
 Your can easily use it with the IPFS-based "box" or "Dfinity" to host your files and photos with the same experience you had using Google Photos, however, with full privacy.

 ## Why?
-Decentralzied Backend(IPFS, Dfinity, Crust, Filecoin) + Photos = Awesome!
+Decentralized Backend(IPFS, Dfinity, Crust, Filecoin) + Photos = Awesome!

 Google photos is a great service with great benefits however, there are major setbacks with it: